Oba-na!

 Oba-na! (О́ба-На) was a Soviet and Russian comedy television program that aired on Channel One and ATV from November 1990 until June 1995.

 The first episode of Oba-na! was aired in 1990.

-Oba-na! was one of the most progressive and courageous comic programs.
-The program has become famous for a plot under the name "Funeral of meal" (an actual joke of 1991).

-The program fell victim to repeated attempts at censorship by The USSR State Committee for Television and Radio Broadcasting and would often by forced off the air.
+Launched in the twilight of the Soviet Union, the show challenged convensions of Soviet television with its irreverent and often absurdist humor.
+Its best known sketch, "Funeral of Food," parodied the solemn televised funerals of Soviet leaders to satirize food shortages and empty stores.

 Oba-na! became the first winner of the Gold Ostap premium.

 The actors from Oba-na! sang the Soviet national anthem in a jazz/rock style.

 The last episode of Oba-na! was aired in June 1995.